ansible/galaxy_ng/docs/dev/docker_environment.md

 1. Create your own fork of the repository
 2. Clone it to your projects folder

+!!!
+Note
+    It's recommended to put all of your git checkouts in the same directory.
+This makes it easier to include other projects from source.

+    ```
+    galaxy/
+    ├── ansible-hub-ui/
+    ├── galaxy-importer/
+    ├── galaxy_ng/
+    └── pulp_ansible/
+    ```

 ```bash
 cd your/preferred/projects/folder
 git clone git@github.com:<YOUR_USER_NAME>/galaxy_ng.git
 ```

-!!! important
-    We require all commits to be signed, so configure PGP signing on your git

 ## Configuring your local code editor